oracle/nosql-go-sdk/native_structs.md

         StructValue: sval,
     }
 ```
 The fields in the struct will be mapped to NoSQL row columns based on their field names, and optional annotations given in the struct fields.
-All column names will be lower-cased:
+All column names will be lower-cased.
+The annotation `nosql:"nnnn"` can be used to specify a database field name to map the struct field to.
+If the struct already uses JSON annotations, those can be used as well without the need to add `nosql` annotations:
 ```
     type MyStruct struct {
         // Will be written as column "id"